Crisliu/Agile-Data-Science/README.md

 For a manual install read Appendix A for further setup instructions.
 Checkout [manual_install.sh](manual_install.sh) if you want to install the tools yourself and run the example code.

+Note: You must have Java installed on your computer for these instructions to work.
+You can find more information about how to install Java here: [https://www.java.com/en/download/help/download_options.xml](https://www.java.com/en/download/help/download_options.xml)

 ## Downloading Data

 Once the server comes up, download the data and you are ready to go.
 First change directory into the `Agile_Data_Code_2` directory.